 Don’t let assumptions get in the way of defining your ideal lead.
-When defining your lead’s location, preferences wants, and needs, let your data do the talking.
+When defining your lead’s location, preferences, wants, and needs, let your data do the talking.

 2. Plan out your nurturing campaigns

 To get great results, you need a great plan.
-To figure out how to more effectively convert a lead, you need to take data from your leads and sales funnel into account.
+To figure out how to more effectively convert a lead, you need to take data from your leads, and sales funnel into account.
 If you plan ahead, you can see great results on your first try.

-How you can apply it
+How can you apply it

 Christine received massive success by closely studying her target and building an integral campaign that effectively led them through the funnel.